 Outside of her business and community service work, Johanne Bélangerserves on several boards, including that of the Ted Rogers School of Hospitality and Tourism Management, the Metro Toronto Convention Centre, InfoComm Asia Pte.
 Ltd. (IAPL) and the Tourism Industry Association of Canada.

 A true visionary and leader, Ghada Hamadani is the Founder and Managing Director of Hamadani Group Incorporation – the designer and manufacturer for the Canadian brand, Sensuelle et chic.

-Born and raised in Baghdad, Iraq where she obtained her Bachelor’s Degree in Computer Science from Baghdad University, Ghada Hamadani started her professional career as a lecturer in the Physics and Engineering Departments at Baghdad University.
+Born and raised in Baghdad, Iraq where she obtained her Bachelor’s Degree in Computer Science from Baghdad University, Ghada Hamadani started her professional career as a lecturer in the Physics and Engineering Department at Baghdad University.

 In later years, her journey brought her to the Academy of Design and Technology in Toronto, Canada, where she sharpened her craft.
 She also then obtained a Diploma in Fashion Design from Yorkville University and a Project Management Professional Certificate from PMI, Pennsylvania-USA.

 Among many of her activities, Ghada Hamadani has also worked tirelessly to support initiatives that empower women and children through social and economic integration.
 She is involved with over 30 North American and International Humanitarian NGOs in that regard.